pantheon-systems/pantheon_advanced_page_cache/README.md

 Also, be sure to follow the `settings.php` setup instructions for [Drupal 8 Cache Backport](http://cgit.drupalcode.org/d8cache/tree/README.txt).

-### Known issues

-* This module can produce 503 and 502 errors when saving large numbers of entities.
-[The fix for this issue will likely happen in Pantheon's underlying API, not the module](https://www.drupal.org/node/2895903).
-Please test your normal content workflows with this module in a Pantheon Dev or Multidev environment before enabling the module in your Live environment.

 ### Feedback and collaboration

 For real time discussion of the module find Pantheon developers in our [Power Users Slack channel](https://pantheon.io/docs/power-users/).
 Bug reports and feature requests should be posted in [the drupal.org issue queue.](https://www.drupal.org/project/issues/pantheon_advanced_page_cache?categories=All) For code changes, please submit pull requests against the [GitHub repository](https://github.com/pantheon-systems/pantheon_advanced_page_cache) rather than posting patches to drupal.org.